molcochet/typescript-react-template/README.md

  - **default** - The default task that builds and stages your application
  - **package-and-deploy** - Perform all tasks to build, stage and deploy your application

+You can double-click the task name to run that specified task.

 All other tasks below `package-and-deploy` starting with a `www-` prefix contain the individual granular tasks the high-level tasks above call upon to accomplish their respective tasks.

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-react-template/master/img/gulp-task-runner-explorer.png)

 ### Preloading Dependencies